clhenrick/cartodb-tutorial/cartodb-dorkshop-tutorial.md

 2. A walk through the GUI:
     - There are two ways to view your data in CartoDB:
       - __Table View__: shows column names & rows, like Excel.
 Each row represents a point.
-SQL console.
         - Show what's inside cells in `the_geom` column: lat and lon coordinates.
-    - __Map View__: Allows for zooming and panning, changing the base map, using the side bar Wizard to style data.
+      - __Map View__: Allows for zooming and panning, changing the base map, using the Visualization Wizard in the side bar to style data.
-    - In the style wizard try switching data style to _category view_, choose the `adm0cap` column and assign markers to `adm0cap` for country-capital vs. regular populated place
+    - In the Visualization Wizard try switching the data's style to _category view_, choose the `adm0cap` column and assign markers to `adm0cap` for country-capital vs. regular populated place
     - mention you can load custom images for markers

-3. Demonstrate publishing:
+3. Demonstrate Publishing / Sharing a Map:
     - By clicking on the `Visualize` button we can create a `Visualization` and share our map with the world via a URL, iframe or viz.json.
     - __Note__: any changes we make to our visualization will be updated in real time!
     - Notice the differnces between the __tables__ and __visualizations__ dashboards.
 The former is just the  data you have imported to your account, the latter are the maps you create with your data and may share / publish.
 Visualizations may link to multiple tables in the form of layers.